root4win/hack-the-box/README.md

-CTF Reports Repository
+# CTF Reports Repository

 Welcome to this repository!

-This repository contains write-ups and reports from Capture The Flag (CTF) challenges.
-All content is intended solely for educational purposes, to help learn and improve cybersecurity skills.
+This repository contains **write-ups and reports from Capture The Flag (CTF) challenges**.
+All content is intended **solely for educational purposes**, to help learn and improve cybersecurity skills.

-⚠️ Disclaimer
+## ⚠️ Disclaimer

-These materials are not intended for illegal or malicious use.
+* These materials are **not intended for illegal or malicious use**.

-Do not attempt to exploit real systems without proper authorization.
+* Do **not attempt to exploit real systems without proper authorization**.

-This repository is meant for learning, practicing, and sharing knowledge safely.
+* This repository is meant for **learning, practicing, and sharing knowledge safely**.